 The following definitions shall apply throughout this chapter unless the context clearly indicates otherwise.
-Definitions that apply throughout this code are also located in Chapter 5 KZC.
+Definitions that apply throughout this code are

-- 1. Arborist Report written review and recommendations, submitted by a Qualified Professional Arborist for the purpose of meeting the requirements set forth in this Chapter. - 2.
+- 1. Arborist Report written review and recommendations, submitted by a Qualified Professional Arborist for the purpose of meeting the - 2.
 Caliper The industry standard for trunk measurement of nursery stock, applicable to required replacement trees.
-Caliper shall be measured six inches above the ground. - 3.
-Critical Root Zone (CRZ) -The area encircling the trunk of a tree equal to one foot radius for every inch of DBH Example: a 24-inch DBH tree has a 24-foot radius CRZ measured from the face of the trunk. - Crown The area of a tree containing leaf- or needle-bearing branches. - 5.
+Caliper shall be measured six (6) inches above the ground. - 3.
+Critical Root Zone (CRZ) -The area encircling the trunk of a tree equal to one (1) foot radius for every inch of DBH Example: a 24-inch DBH tree has a 24-foot radius CRZ measured from the face of the trunk. - 4.
+Crown The area of a tree containing leaf- or needle-bearing branches. - 5.
 Diameter at Breast Height (DBH) The diameter or thickness of a tree trunk measured at 4.5 feet above average grade.
 For trees with multiple trunks at 4.5 feet height, only trunks 3" DBH or greater shall be included.
-Where a tree splits into several trunks close to ground level, the DBH for the tree is the square root of the sum of the DBH for each individual stem squared (example with 3 trunks: DBH = square root [ $(\text{stem1})^2 + (\text{stem2})^2 + (\text{stem3})^2$ ]).
-If a tree has been removed and only the stump remains that is below 4.5 feet tall, the size of the tree shall be the diameter of the top of the stump.
+Where a tree splits into several trunks close to ground level, the DBH for the tree is the square root of the sum of the DBH for each individual stem squared (example with 3 trunks: DBH = square root [(stem1)2 +

+(stem2)2 + (stem3)2]).
+If a tree has been removed and only the stump remains that is below 4.5 feet tall, the size of the tree shall be the diameter of the top of the stump

 - 6. Dripline The distance from the tree trunk that is equal to the furthest extent of the tree's crown.
 For trees with asymmetrical crowns, the dripline shall be measured in all four cardinal directions (North, South, East, West). - 7.
 Impact A condition or activity that adversely affects any part of a tree, including, but not limited to, the trunk, branches, or CRZ. - 8.
 Inner Critical Root Zone (Inner CRZ) an area half the distance of the CRZ that, when impacted, may compromise the structural integrity of the tree.
 Example: a 24-inch DBH tree has a 12-foot radius Inner Critical Root Zone measured from the face of the trunk. - 9.
 Prohibited Plant List A list of trees and vegetation published by the Planning and Building Department that are invasive, noxious, or inappropriate species for retention or replacement trees. - 10.
-Qualified Professional Arborist An individual with relevant education and training in arboriculture or urban forestry, having two or more of the following credentials: - International Society of Arboriculture (ISA) Certified Arborist; - Tree Risk Assessor Qualification (TRAQ) as established by the ISA (or equivalent); - American Society of Consulting Arborists (ASCA) registered Consulting Arborist; - Society of American Foresters (SAF) Certified Forester for Forest Management Plans; - Board Certified Master Arborist as established by the ISA.
+Qualified Professional Arborist An individual with relevant education and training in arboriculture or urban forestry, having two (2) or more of the following credentials: - · International Society of Arboriculture (ISA) Certified Arborist; - · Tree Risk Assessor Qualification (TRAQ) as established by the ISA (or equivalent); - · American Society of Consulting Arborists (ASCA) registered Consulting Arborist; - · Society of American Foresters (SAF) Certified Forester for Forest Management Plans; - .
+Board Certified Master Arborist as established by the ISA.

 A Qualified Professional Arborist must have the TRAQ or equivalent qualification for the submittal of Tree Risk Assessment reports related to hazard tree removal.
-For tree retention associated with a development permit, a Qualified Professional Arborist must have, in addition to the above credentials, a minimum of three years' experience working directly with the protection of trees during construction and have experience with ascertaining tree survival after construction.
-A Qualified Professional Arborist must also be able to prescribe appropriate measures for the preservation of trees during land development.
+For tree retention associated with a development permit, a Qualified Professional Arborist must have, in addition to the above credentials, a minimum of three (3) years' experience working directly with the protection of trees during construction and have experience with associated with a qualified Professional Arborist must also be able to prescribe appropriate measures for the preservation of trees during land development.